 Once you decide to move to Charlottesville, you will have a new city to explore.
 Charlottesville is rich in history and culture so you will never have a dull moment.
 Before you begin, you must first find the right area of town to look for Charlottesville apartments.
 Here is a quick overview of the different regions in Charlottesville.

-When you choose luxury student apartments in Charlottesville, VA, such as The Standard in Charlottesville, you will have granite countertops and stainless steel appliances enabling you to cook delicious meals.
+When you choose luxury student apartments in Charlottesville, VA, such as The Standard at Charlottesville, you will have granite countertops and stainless steel appliances enabling you to cook delicious meals.
 However, eating out can provide you with quick alternatives when you are on the go or places to bond with friends on weekends.
 Charlottesville has a wide array of restaurants to satisfy every appetite and budget.

 For a unique dining experience, choose Mas.
 It serves tapas, smaller portions that are meant to be shared communally.
 Patrons can enjoy the tasty food knowing it was made with local, organic vegetables, grains, meats and herbs.
 The menu is inspired by Spanish, European and Mediterranean dishes.